No, I am not quite Bill Dauterive levels of sad, yet…

-If you are in the habit of drive-throughs, take out or cheap boxed meals you might cook on the stove or frozen meals it might take a while to get used to actually cooking but it is well worth it to break that habit.
+If you are in the habit of fast food, or cheap boxed meals you cook on the stove or frozen meals, it might take a while to get used to actually cooking.

 The elements of food

 I avoid canola, mainly because it is usually processed poorly.
-It might be controversial but I avoid coconut, it is a healthy fat but is quite high in saturated fats, even though they are not terribly unhealthy in this oil but I seem to have inherited high cholesterol and it is difficult to keep “bad” cholesterol low even with medication.
+It might be controversial, but I avoid coconut oil.
+It is a healthy fat but is high in saturated fats.
+I seem to have inherited high cholesterol, and it is difficult to keep “bad” cholesterol low even with medication.